Our Future Path! A plan for a better world!

 However, even if we did want to see everything, the content we receive should still always show how the media companies rated that content, which would allow us to decide whether we agreed with that rating or not, and to provide any appropriate feedback.
 To help standardize how content is rated and filtered, and to ensure that all media companies provide all possible filtering options, the federal government should set some rules.
 I will talk more about this later.

-Manipulation
+Manipulation and Brainwashing

-For us to become and to stay well informed, it is very important to understand how individuals and groups will try to manipulate us by feeding us misinformation and lies, and by using other means.
+For us to guard against being manipulated and brainwashed, we must not only become and stay well informed, but also learn the tricks that manipulators use.
 There are many tricks that con artists, scammers, authoritarian leaders, and others use to try to get us to believe what they are saying, or to get us to do what they want.
-The following are just a few of them.
+The following are just a few of the ways individuals and groups may try to manipulate us.

 First Thing Heard

-We tend to believe the first thing we hear about something.
-If that was a lie, it can then be hard for us to believe the truth when we finally hear it.
-For instance, we rarely hear that a person is not guilty of something, before we hear someone say that person is guilty of something.
+For example, we rarely hear that a person is not guilty of something, before we hear someone say that a person is guilty of something.
 Therefore, it is easy for someone to smear a person by accusing that person of a crime that that person did not do.
+In this case, we need to remember that someone is innocent until proven guilty, instead of guilty until proven innocent.

 Repeat, Repeat, Repeat